AlaskaAirlines/WC-Generator/template/.github/CONTRIBUTING.md

 ## Submitting pull requests

-No one other than repository managers have direct access to any repository.
+No one other than repository maintainers have direct access to any repository.
 For non-team members, pull requests must originate from a [forked repo](https://auro.alaskaair.com/contributing/upstream) in your own Github account.

 All new work that is to be considered for merging with the `main` branch must start from a new feature branch of work.
 This feature branch should be in response to either a [reported bug](https://auro.alaskaair.com/bugs) or a [requested features](https://auro.alaskaair.com/help-wanted).

 Unsolicited pull requests **will take longer** to respond to.
 We ask for your patience.
 To help expedite any pull request, we ask that you **submit an issue first**.
 This will help the team understand the problem you are trying to solve before submitting the solution.

-To assist with the pull request review, it is also recommended that you **DO NOT** do any work until you have consulted with member of the Auro team.
+To assist with the pull request review, it is also recommended that you **DO NOT** do any work until you have consulted with maintainer related to the Auro project.
 This process will be facilitated via the issue and its related comments.
 Once an issue is submitted, please allow up to 48 hours to receive a response from the Auro team post issue submission.

 ### Feature branch naming